How Perception Affects Women Giving Birth Naturally

 This

-be more effective since your body is working with them, not against.
+be more effective since the body is working with them, not against.

 As

-a result, for women giving birth naturally, their labor is more likely
+a result, for women giving birth naturally, labor is more likely

 to progress quickly and

-efficiently, reducing the number of "surges" before you hold that baby.
+efficiently, reducing the overall number of "surges" before holding that baby.

 A critical factor to remember is why a person feels pain.
 Pain is felt to signal that something is wrong.